-LC, a worldwide network of lymphoma patient groups, was formed in 2002 and incorporated in 2010 with the express purpose of facilitating lymphoma patient organisations around the world to form a community that could support one another’s efforts in helping patients with lymphoma receive the care and support needed.
-LC is a not-for-profit organisation.
+LC, a worldwide network of lymphoma patient groups, was formed in 2002 and incorporated as a not for profit organisation in 2010.
+Its express purpose is to create a level playing field of information around the world and to facilitate a community of lymphoma patient organisations to support one another’s efforts in helping patients with lymphoma receive the care and support needed.

-The need for a global coalition was recognised as a way of helping lymphoma organisations share resources, best practices, and policies and procedures.
-In addition, the need for a central hub of consistent as well as reliable current information was recognised.
+The need for a central hub of consistent as well as reliable current information was recognised as well as the need for lymphoma patient organisations to share resources, best practices, and policies and procedures.
 With this in mind, four lymphoma organisations started the LC.
-Today, there are 71 member organisations from 48 countries.
+Today, there are 83 member organisations from 52 countries.

 With the high degree of focus on “patient centricity”, the Lymphoma Coalition patient body who are the recipients of the behaviour driven by this term, defines it as the following: